 - Google Discover (or Top Stories).
-This is a personalized news feed Google generates for you based on your search queries.
-Therefore, it cannot help you with SEO.
+This is a personalized news feed Google generates for users based on their search queries.

 You can get rich snippets by using Schema markup on your pages.
 On the other hand, you don’t need Schema to get featured snippets (although it certainly won’t hurt).

 Of course, you can still get all these things for your site.
 But Google tends to reserve some of them (Knowledge Panel in particular) for well-known brands with a large online presence.
 If you aren’t at that level yet, then consider expanding and making yourself known on the Web until Google can’t ignore you anymore.

 Now that we’ve made that clear, we can proceed to what you really want: actual featured snippets and how to get them.